elementalsecurity/sec-arch/05_frameworks_and_standards/zero_trust.md

 - Mapping of business needs to trust decisions
 - Roadmaps for adopting Zero Trust in legacy and hybrid environments

-ZTA is not a product but a strategic shift in security architecture—one that modern Security Architects must champion.
+ZTA is not a product but a strategic shift in security architecture that modern Security Architects must champion.